 I was surprised how easy it is to search, download, and install updates with a single command:

+The /reboot_if_needed parameter is needed because by default, WuInstall will not restart the computer.
+In some cases, one reboot is not enough to apply all patches.
 You can solve this by adding the /rebootcycle parameter, which will start another round of updates after the reboot.

 Updating remote computers ^

-achieve this.
+So far, I have worked with WuInstall interactively.
+But its main benefit is the ability to update remote computers.
+There are several options to achieve this.
 The first is the built-in option /remote, which uses the PAExec tool (similar to PSExec).
 To update remote computers, use the following command:

 Another option is to create a text file with one computer name per line and let the command read the file: